Dispute over Employment References – The Secret Language of References

 Mr. Mustermann,

-- has good (wide-ranging) specialist knowledge, which he used successfully in practice = good
+· possesses good (extensive) specialized knowledge, which he successfully applied in practice = good

 Reliability:

-- extremely reliable and very accurate at all times = very good
+· at all times extremely reliable and very precise = very good

-- Reliable and very accurate at all times = good
+· at all times reliable and very precise = good

-In addition, formulations are regularly found in a certificate that only reveal their actual content when the secret language of the certificate is known.
+Furthermore, employment certificates regularly contain formulations that only reveal their true meaning when one understands the secret language of employment certificates.
 The following formulations are common, for example:

 "He has expert knowledge and a healthy self-confidence"